oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Alice fixtures

-Sometimes you need create too much different entities with complex relationships.
+Sometimes you need many different entities with complex relationships.
 In such cases you can use alice fixtures.
 Alice is a library that allows you easily create fixtures in yml format.
 See [Alice Documentation](https://github.com/nelmio/alice/blob/2.x/README.md).

-Fixtures should be located in ```{BundleName}/Tests/Behat/Features/Fixtures``` directory.
+Fixtures should be located in the ```{BundleName}/Tests/Behat/Features/Fixtures``` directory.
-For load fixture before feature add tag with fixture file name and ```@fixture-``` prefix e.g. ```@fixture-mass_action.yml```
+For load a fixture before the feature tests execution, add a tag (annotation) that is constructed using the following convention: prefix the fixture file name with ```@fixture-```, e.g. ```@fixture-mass_action.yml```.

 ```gherkin
 @fixture-mass_action.yml
 Feature: Mass Delete records
 ```

-Also it is possible to load fixtures for other bundles using shortcut syntax ```@fixture-OroOrganizationBundle:BusinessUnit.yml```
+It is also possible to load fixtures for other bundles using the following shortcut syntax: ```@fixture-OroOrganizationBundle:BusinessUnit.yml```

+For example:
 ```gherkin
 @fixture-OroUserBundle:user.yml
 @fixture-OroOrganizationBundle:BusinessUnit.yml
 Feature: Adding attributes for workflow transition
 ```

-Additional to alice native [including files](https://github.com/nelmio/alice/blob/a060587f3c90edd92a65c6c0d163972f49bc4e21/doc/fixtures-refactoring.md#including-files), extension provide the way to import files from other bundles
+Additionally, Alice allows you to [include files](https://github.com/nelmio/alice/blob/a060587f3c90edd92a65c6c0d163972f49bc4e21/doc/fixtures-refactoring.md#including-files) via extension, so you can import files from other bundles:

 ```yaml
 include:
     - OroPricingBundle::Pricelists.yml
 ```

-**Moreover, you should always include fixtures from other bundles with entities that was declared within that bundle [see Conventions](#conventions).**
+**You should always include fixtures from other bundles with entities that were declared within that bundle [see Conventions](#conventions).**

 ### Entity references

-In both type of fixtures you can use references to entities.
+You can use references to the entities in both inline and alice fixtures.
 [See Alice documentation about References](https://github.com/nelmio/alice/blob/2.x/doc/relations-handling.md#handling-relations).
-You can use default references that was created by ```ReferenceRepositoryInitializer``` before tests run:
+You can use default references that were created by ```ReferenceRepositoryInitializer``` before the tests run:

 - ```@admin``` - Admin user
 - ```@adminRole``` - Administrator role